My Wellness Journal 2026

 I Went Down the Gut Health Rabbit Hole… and Ended Up Changing Everything

 The last month has been up and down for me regarding histamine reactions to food and/or supplements.
 I have stopped my microbiome protocol to minimize reactions.
 My reactions usually revolve around sinus congestion, head pressure and recently even migraine type headache behind the eyes.
 The time has come for something drastic.
 The one thing I never thought I would go for.
-A tried and tested diet that has healed autoimmune diseases for some people and dysbiosis problems amongst other issues.
+A tried and tested diet that has even healed autoimmune diseases, dysbiosis and otherproblems for some.
 (Vegans and vegetarians look away now): The carnivore Diet !

 In 2021, Harvard University published a study looking at how a carnivore diet affected the health of more than two thousand people.